edangomez/Postgres_DM/README.md

 # Project: Data Modelling with Postgres

-In this project we practice data modelling with Postgres.
-As context, a music streaming startup called Sparkify wants  to create a Postgres database with tables designed to optimize queries on song play analysis, and bring you on the project.
+A music streaming startup called Sparkify wants to create a Postgres database with tables designed to optimize queries on song play analysis, and bring you on the project.
+The analytics team is particularly interested in understanding what songs users are listening to.
 Hence, the two tasks are expected from a data engineer:

 - Create a database star schema
 - Write an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL.